 Considering the critical role played by auditors in maintaining the integrity of the financial reporting process, SES is of the opinion that any resolution proposing to remove auditors should be backed by adequate rationale and disclosure.
 Further, the procedure laid down in the Companies Act, 2013 in this regard should be strictly adhered.
+The Company should also ensure that approval from Central Government is in place prior to seeking approval from shareholders for removal of auditors.
 SES would analyze the disclosure and recommend vote on the proposal on a case-by-case basis.